Package 'birdscanR'

 dbName

-NULL The name of the Database
+NULL The name of the SQL database

 dbUser

-NULL The USER name of the Server
+NULL The username of the SQL server

 dbPwd